jourzero/waptrun/doc/OAuthThreatAssessment.md

 #### 16.1.
 Request Disclosure

 -   [ ] Content of the request is an encrypted JWT with the appropriate key and cipher.
 This protects even against a compromised User Agent in the case of indirect request.
+    > Not implemented.
+However, as shown in the DFD, we don't store the JWT in memory and we use an http-only/secure session cookie which should help avoid most leakage scenarios, even in
+    > compromised user agents (except maybe for a malicious browser extension?).

 #### 16.2.
 Server Masquerading